code-kern-ai/refinery-sample-projects/README.md

 # Data Export and Quaterion format
 ## Export
-We could use the in-app functionality of exporting our data, but we wouldn't be developers if we weren't commited to eliminating every second of manual labour.
+We could use the in-app functionality of exporting our data, but we wouldn't be developers if we weren't committed to eliminating every second of manual labor.
 That is why we will export it using the [refinery SDK](https://github.com/code-kern-ai/refinery-python), which can be easily installed with pip.
 ```
 $ pip install python-refinery
 ```

-After that we can simply fetch our data using the following code:
+After that, we can simply fetch our data using the following code:
 ```python
 from refinery import Client